-FAITH-BASED: Recovery based upon Christ’s Principles
+Recovery Based On Christ’s Principles

 For those who would consider themselves Christ followers, it wouldn’t make sense to go through such an impactful process of recovery without acknowledging their relationship with God.
-AFR offers a faith-based track that is composed of a guided Christian Bible study, spiritual lectures, as well as sermons and concepts taught by ordained pastors and ministers.
+AFR offers a faith-based recovery track that is composed of a guided Christian Bible study, spiritual lectures, as well as sermons and concepts taught by ordained pastors and ministers.

-“(Celebrate Recovery) was designed as a program to help those struggling with hurts, habits and hang-ups by showing them the loving power of Jesus Christ through a recovery process,” says the group’s website.
+“(Celebrate Recovery) was designed as a program to help those struggling with hurts, habits, and hang-ups by showing them the loving power of Jesus Christ through a recovery process,” says the group’s website.
 Another resource offered is weekly Shepherd’s Embrace meetings in Battle Creek, where AFR is located.
 The meetings are Christian-based 12-step recovery, which is an AA meeting focused on recovery from anything that separates patients from a Higher Power, or God.
 Outside church service is also provided on Sundays.